rmyers/gae_django/docs/source/index.rst

 A place for Men to collect pictures and links to stuff for men.

 * A model to store pictures/link/title
-* A gallery view of resent 'mans'
+* A gallery view of rescent 'mans'
 * Comments on 'mans'
 * Follow feature for favorite users